WovenCollab/OpenDAPI/docs/usage/index.md

         # Store credentials in Github Repo secrets
         DAPI_SERVER_HOST: https://api.wovencollab.com
         DAPI_SERVER_API_KEY: ${{ secrets.DAPI_SERVER_API_KEY }}
         # Configure when DAPIs should be registered.
-        # PRs do not register but only validate
+        # PRs do not register but only validate and provide suggestions
         MAINLINE_BRANCH_NAME: "main"
         REGISTER_ON_MERGE_TO_MAINLINE: True
 ```